Using Circular Polarisation to Test the Composition and Dynamics of Astrophysical Particle Accelerators: introduction

 The paper is structured as follows: in Section~\ref{sec:analytic}, we study whether it is possible to generate a circular polarisation signal from the decay of Standard Model particles, using analytical arguments.
 In the same section, we also highlight the relationship between the neutrino flux and the photons produced by these processes \cite{PhysRevLett.66.2697}.
-As our analytical study shows that radiative decays could indeed generate circular polarisation signal, we compute in Section~\ref{sec:prod} the fraction of circular polarisation expected from the decay of particles produced in proton-proton and photon-proton collisions for various configurations, including protons with TeV and PeV energies (and photons with TeV energies) hitting a stationary target proton or a low energy photon, as expected when a relativistic jet interacts with the intergalactic medium.
-We also discuss head-on collisions of protons with centre of mass energies in excess of the Large Hadron Collider's, as could be expected inside the jets.
+As our analytical study shows that radiative decays could indeed generate circular polarisation signal, we compute in Section~\ref{sec:prod} the fraction of circular polarisation expected from the decay of particles produced in proton-proton and photon-proton collisions for various toy configurations, including protons with TeV and PeV energies (and photons with TeV energies, e.g. from a prior CR collision) hitting a stationary target proton or a low energy photon, as expected when a relativistic jet interacts with the intergalactic medium.
+We also discuss head-on collisions of protons with centre of mass energies in excess of the Large Hadron Collider's, as could be expected inside astrophysical acceleration sites.
+The results for these various toy configurations give us some insights on which parameters are affecting the polarisation fraction.
+Therefore, they help us to understand both the more complicated and realistic case of proton spectrum and which processes can be distinguished thanks to circular polarisation.
 We discuss the results in Section~\ref{sec:discussion} and conclude in Section~\ref{sec:conclusion}.